The dairy exhibition at IFC 2020 is cancelled

-This year International Food Contest is cancelled due to Covid-19.
+This year the dairy exhibition at International Food Contest is cancelled due to Covid-19.

 We prefer to be on the safe side and look forward to returning in 2021.
 Better safe than sorry”, says chairman of the International Food Contest Committee, Søren Jensen.

 ”Based on the current restrictions to prevent spreading of the Covid-19 infection we do not see how we could carry through the dairy exhibition at International Food Contest 2020.
 Consequently, we have decided to cancel the event and to publish our decision now – not least out of consideration for our partners, the dairies, our crew and the judges.
 We prefer to be on the safe side and look forward to returning in 2021.
 Better safe than sorry”, says chairman of the International Food Contest Committee, Mr Søren Jensen.

 “It wasn’t an easy decision to take, and therefore I am pleased that both the members of the IFC Committee and the dairy industry in general support the decision 100 percent.

 First cancellation in recent years

 International Food Contest is a three-day event.
 A central element of the event is the assessment of cheese, butter and other dairy products which are then offered to the visitors as taste samples during the exhibition.
 It is the first time in recent years that the dairy exhibition is cancelled.